llm-bible/llm-bible.github.io/_publications/gosavi2024capturing.markdown

 bibkey: gosavi2024capturing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.12839"}
-tags: ['Model Architecture', 'Tools', 'Merging', 'GPT', 'Ethics and Bias']
+tags: ['Tools', 'GPT', 'Ethics and Bias', 'Model Architecture', 'Merging']
 ---
 This paper presents research on enhancements to Large Language Models (LLMs) through the addition of diversity in its generated outputs.
 Our study